brajeshwar/brajeshwar.github.io/_posts/2007/2007-03-26-indian-it-company-close-to-1-bn-contract.md

----
-layout: post
-title: Indian IT Company close to $1 bn contract
+# Indian IT Company close to $1 bn contract
----

 The <a href="http://hindustantimes.in/">Hindustan Times</a> reported a billion dollar punch by an Indian IT firm - Tata Consultancy Services (TCS).
 TCS is close bagging a billion dollar outsourcing contrast from T-Systems, a unit of Deutsche Telekom.
 This would be the first $1 billion contract coming to an individual Indian IT company.
 Industry experts speculates that this barter deal will give TCS a company stake in T-Systems, equivalent to the value of service contract.
 TVS might end up acquiring around 10% equity in T-Systems.
 Such stock-in-service barter deals provide predictability in long-term contract for TCS and gives T-Systems the comfort of getting adequate attention in terms of manpower for the job.